YuvarajAnbarasu/AMI-Internship-and-BMC-Notes/BMC.md

 * The BMC includes security features to ensure secure remote management.
 * It provides authentication mechanisms, access control, encryption, and secure communication protocols to protect sensitive data.
 * Security measures safeguard against unauthorized access and ensure the integrity and confidentiality of management operations.

+Overall the Baseboard Management Console provides a lot of features for smoother server management.
+Huge providers such as Google and Amazon, use BMC technology in their servers to help manage their servers and gain constant updates.
+Using BMC technology major technology companies are able to stay ahead and regulate server crashes with huge companies only having around 5 minutes of downtime.
+Overall the Baseboard Management Console is a really useful chip and is essential to know about to get into the firmware development field.